adamgaynor/Spacecamp/CODE_README.md

 ##Project show page

 Each project has a ProjectShow view (project_show.js), which displays the relevant information about the project.
 The Show page is a Composite View that contains a list of the current discussion topics about the project, as well as lists of To-Do items.
 The discussions index is a list of subviews, one for each discussion.
 They are assembled in the render function of ProjectShow.
-First, the removeAllDiscussions function removes existing discussions that have already been rendered to prevent repeats, then a loop calls addDiscussion on each discussion.
+First, the removeAllDiscussions function removes existing discussions that have already been rendered to prevent repeats.
+Then, a loop calls addDiscussion on each discussion, which places its Summary subview into a <section> on the page marked as a discussion list.

+##To-Do List Subview
+The To-Do Lists follow the same pattern, with a function that removes all of the lists and then adds them all as subviews into the correct <section>.
+Each To-Do List also has subviews which are created in the ToDoList View (todo_list_show.js).
+That view uses the same pattern in order to create a subview for each To-Do Item.

 [Details][phase-one]